lilit-nersisyan/computel/README.md

 Computel is designed for measuring mean telomere length from Illumina Whole Genome NGS Sequencing data.

 ### Operating Systems
-Computel v0.3 works with Unix operating system (tested for Ubuntu Linux).
+Computel v0.4 works with Unix operating system (tested for Ubuntu Linux).
 Computel version v0.2 works with Windows and Unix operating systems, however this version is harder to apply.

 ### Releases
+Version v0.4 works with shell script and has a straightforward usage.
+This version of Computel uses the samtools (version 1.3 or higher) installed on the user's system, instead of the precompiled version coming with the previous releases.
 Version v0.3 works with shell script and has a straightforward usage.
 Version v0.2 works also with compressed fastq files.
 Version v0.1 works both Windows and Unix type operating systems, works with configuration files and Rscript.
 Works also with compressed fastq files.

 ### System requirements
-You have to have R (version 3.0.3 or higher) installed in your system.
+You have to have R (version 3.0.3 or higher) and samtools version 1.3 or higher (for Computel v0.4) installed in your system.

 ### Installation
 For installation download and uncompress the Computel package in a local directory.
 The required binaries and files for setup configuration are set in the package.
+Make computel.sh executable by running 'chmod +x computel.sh'.

 ### Usage
 The basic usage is: